 The fourth condition is a strong regional ecosystem.

-In Ireland we have a highly-developed open economy, and deep historic links to the United States and Canada.
+We are lucky in Trinity.
+Ireland is an English-speaking nation, with a highly-developed open economy, and deep historic links to the United States and Canada.
 Successive governments have been highly business-focused and our country is an important ‘gateway’ state for multinational companies wishing to trade with the European Union.

 Trinity is located in the heart of Dublin city.
 We are ten minutes’ walk from the tech area where the tech giants have their headquarters.
 About six minutes’ walk from government buildings.
 Right beside museums, art galleries, restaurants, retail.
 Our location is a gift.
 This map shows the clusters around us.